passbolt/passbolt_help/_faq/configure/000-performance-tweaks.md

 - [Nginx](#nginx)

 ## Introduction
-At Passbolt we are regularly working on improving performance, adding new features, and improving the ones we already have.
-The default settings that come with Passbolt will work for the vast majority of our users.
-However, if you have a particularly large user base or have users and/or groups who have 100s to 1000s of secrets shared with them these defaults might prove a little slower than you'd like.
-With that in mind this page should give you a few ideas for how you can squeeze a little more performance out of Passbolt.
-Alternatively if you aren't comfortable making these tweaks, let us know about the areas that are slow for you and we can see about including improvements in a future release!
+At Passbolt, we are constantly striving to enhance performance, introduce new functionality, and refine existing features.

+The default settings that come with Passbolt are suitable for the majority of our users.
+However, if you have a significant number of users or groups who have access to hundreds or thousands of secrets, the defaults may not meet your performance expectations.

+To address this, we have created this guide to help you optimize Passbolt's performance.

+If you prefer not to make these adjustments, please let us know which areas of Passbolt are slowing down for you, and we will consider incorporating improvements in future releases.

 ## Database
 {% include messages/warning.html